The Biggest Survey Of The Year By Serpstat: Digital Antitrends And What You Shouldn't Do In 2020

 The secret is to find the hottest topic of the day and the right angle to talk about your business within that topic.

-You can find the most popular topics of the 2019 in Google Trends Year In Search section.
+You can find the most popular topics of 2019 in the Google Trends Year In Search section.

 Because content marketing is often about brand building (not just clicks or links), Google Trends can help show the long-term impact of inbound efforts, whether those are more general or to popularize a specific term.
 Companies that have coined "brand-owned terms" are an interesting example.
 As we found, the rise of companies like HubSpot and Drift correlates closely with the growth of interest in terms they coined, like "inbound marketing" and "conversational marketing.